6 things to consider before making a mid career switch

-A mid-life career switch could be a chance to finally live your dreams and explore options for a job you love, but are you ready to take the leap?
+A mid-life career switch in Singapore could be a chance to finally live your dreams and explore options for a job you love, but are you ready to take the leap?

 A mid-life career switch doesn’t have to set you back completely; you may have access to a network of contacts, and can rise more quickly than a fresh graduate would.